MicrosoftDocs/azure-media-services/media-services/latest/drm-offline-playready-streaming-for-windows-10.md

 * As disclosed at Netflix 2016 Q3 shareholder conference, downloading content is a “oft-requested feature”, and “we are open to it” said by Reed Hastings, Netflix CEO.
 * Some content providers may disallow DRM license delivery beyond a country/region's border.
 If a user needs to travel abroad and still wants to watch content, offline download is needed.

-The challenge we face in implementing offline mode is the following:
+Challenges for implementing offline mode are the following:

 * MP4 is supported by many players, encoder tools, but there is no binding between MP4 container and DRM;
 * In the long term, CFF with CENC is the way to go.
 However, today, the tools/player support ecosystem is not there yet.
 We need a solution, today.

-The idea is: smooth streaming ([PIFF](/iis/media/smooth-streaming/protected-interoperable-file-format)) file format with H264/AAC has a binding with PlayReady (AES-128 CTR).
+The smooth streaming ([PIFF](/iis/media/smooth-streaming/protected-interoperable-file-format)) file format with H264/AAC has a binding with PlayReady (AES-128 CTR).
 Individual smooth streaming .ismv file (assuming audio is muxed in video) is itself a fMP4 and can be used for playback.
 If a smooth streaming content goes through PlayReady encryption, each .ismv file becomes a PlayReady protected fragmented MP4.
 We can choose an .ismv file with the preferred bitrate and rename it as .mp4 for download.

 There are two options for hosting the PlayReady protected MP4 for progressive download: